abstractmachine/ArduboyController/README.md

 # ArduboyController
-Converts the Arduboy into a simple keyboard based game controller.
+Converts the Arduboy into a basic keyboard based game controller.
 For more info on Arduboy, cf. https://www.arduboy.com